Gunjankumar55/Task_1_Database-Schema-Design-Optimization/README.md

 - **Orders**: Track customer orders and their statuses.
 - **Payments**: Manage payment information associated with orders.
 - **Inventory**: Monitor stock levels and turnover rates.
+## Files
+- `schema.sql`: Contains the database schema and sample data for the pharmacy management system.
+- `queries.sql`: Includes SQL queries for business analysis, such as retrieving top-selling medicines and calculating inventory turnover rates.
+- `README.md`: Overview of the project.

+## Technologies Used
+- MySQL for database management
+- SQL for data manipulation and querying